hadron-sclang/hadron-sclang.org/content/design/runtime/Stack-Frame.md

 ## New Stack Design

 To support lexical scoping and thread suspensions, Hadron keeps arguments and local variables in a Frame array.
-Each `Thread` object also maintains a stack for

 ## Organization